focus-editor/focus/LOG.md

   (not useful for the editor, but may be useful for games)

 # DONE
++ Set some limits for splitter
++ Drag splitter
 + Change pointer when over editor
 + Draw inactive cursor differently
 + Limit vertical scroll